I am currently offering both in-person and virtual EMDR therapy, most people benefit from either.

 Phases of Treatment:

-EMDR has eight phases of treatment that can be done rapidly or at a slow pace depending on each individual's needs and what is agreed upon between client and therapist.
+EMDR has eight phases of treatment that can be done rapidly or at a slow pace depending on each individual's needs, resilience, and what is agreed upon between client and therapist.
 Not every phase is described here, but rather a general overview of the treatment in brief:

 Relational EMDR therapy is a collaborative process that begins with talking about your current struggles and symptoms, past related history, and formulating a clear idea of the changes you would like to make for yourself.
 Next, the work focuses on helping you learn and practice strategies to help you cope with painful and uncomfortable emotions, thoughts and memories as they arise.

-When you and your therapist agree that you are ready to process memories that are connected to the current problem, the therapist then uses various EMDR protocols that have been researched and established to help you bring an adaptive resolution to the past event(s).
-This means that what happened in the past is no longer bothersome in the way that it was, and you will have healed and gained new insight and understanding for yourself.
-After past events are resolved or "reprocessed," the focus shifts to helping you handle present and future scenarios the way that you would like to, in "present-time" rather than in "trauma-time."
+When you and your therapist agree that you are ready to process memories that are connected to the current problem, the therapist provides the support needed during memory processing so that you can bring an adaptive resolution to the past event(s).
+This means that what happened in the past is no longer bothersome.
+You will have healed and gained new insight and understanding.
+After past events are resolved or "reprocessed," the focus shifts to helping you handle present and future scenarios the way that you would like to.
+Often once memory processing begins, people begin to notice shifts in how they feel and respond day to day.

 Finding the Right EMDR Therapist: